 One of the biggest new features in iOS 14 is the ability to set a default browser and a default email from the available apps.
 Sure enough, setting up a default app is breezy enough if you’re an Android user.
 Long-time Apple users certainly appreciate this delectable and nifty addition which has been a long time coming.
 The change finally gives them the freedom of having a choice to pick and stick with their preference on both, the iPhone and the iPad.

 Earlier in June ’20, Apple revealed iOS 14, their next major update to iOS (Which also drives iPadOS by extension).
 Of the many new features which were announced, the one that pleasantly surprised the world was the ability to set third-party browsers and email apps as default on the iPhone.
-Now that iOS 14 is finally here, eligible on Apple devices, the users can exercise their option.
+Now that iOS 14 is finally here, eligible on Apple devices, the users can exercise their options.

-Until now, Apple did not allow it’s users to change any default app on the iPhone or iPad, which meant Apple Mail and Safari were the go-to options with a single click.
+Until now, Apple did not allow its users to change any default app on the iPhone or iPad, which meant Apple Mail and Safari were the go-to options with a single click.
 With iOS 14, the scenario has changed.
 Google made sure it is one of the first brands to pounce on the opportunity and wasted no time in rolling out updates that will allow users to set Gmail and Chrome as default apps on the iPhone.
 Notably, while the ability to switch to Chrome has been available for some time, this feature has afforded the first fleshed out change.

-Setting up both, the Gmail and Chrome as default apps on devices having iOS 14, is relatively simple.
-Install the latest version of Gmail on your iPhone, then head over to settings app, select Gmail where you will find a new “default mail app” menu.
-Tap on Gmail icon and voila!
+Setting up both, Gmail and Chrome as default apps on devices having iOS 14, is relatively simple.
+Install the latest version of Gmail on your iPhone, then head over to the settings app, select Gmail where you will find a new “default mail app” menu.
+Tap on the Gmail icon and voila!
 Your default email app will be changed.
 While the same process is to be followed for Chrome, in addition to them both, you can also try your hand with Outlook as default.

 The changes are no doubt Google’s bid to offer a more Google-centric experience on Apple.
 While Safari and Apple mail continue to be popular with a healthy percentage of iPhone and iPad users, the changes could also prove to be a future incursion.